KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 * sometimes tests can fail and their execution time is different
 * other times you may have [flaky tests randomly failing](/2021/fix-intermittently-failing-ci-builds-flaky-tests-rspec) and you could use Test Retries in Cypress to automatically rerun failed test cases.
 This results in running a test file for longer.

-All above compounds into an uncertain time.
-It's hard to predict how to exactly divide test files across the parallel steps to ensure the steps complete work at a similar time.
+All of the above contribute to the uncertainty around execution time.
+It's hard to know how best to divide test files across the parallel steps to ensure the steps complete work at a similar time.
 But there is a solution to that - a dynamic test suite split during runtime.

 ## Queue Mode - a dynamic tests split